 Introducing opportunities for spiritual formation into church officer’s training

 When you complete all the other requirements for the certificate, you are eligible to participate in an extended pilgrimage to a location of historical spiritual significance.
 This pilgrimage provides an opportunity for you to reflect on learnings from the program as you share the experience with other participants.
-It is also a time to deepen your experience of Christian spirituality by praying, reflecting, and meditating in holy places such as the Holy Land, the Isle of Iona, off the coast of Scotland, and the Taize community, in France.
+It is also a time to deepen your experience of Christian spirituality by praying, reflecting, and meditating in holy places such as the Holy Land; the isle of Iona, off the coast of Scotland, and Ghost Ranch in the New Mexico desert.

 If you are unable to participate in a pilgrimage, you may meet this requirement for the certificate by completing two additional elective courses.

 Note: Columbia also offers a Doctor of Ministry with an emphasis in Christian Spirituality.
 The program is open to pastors of any denomination who have completed the MDiv degree or its equivalent and who meet other requirements of admission.